WATCH: Umpire assaulted at Ohio adult softball game

-COLUMBUS, Ohio (WCMH) – The Columbus Recreation and Parks Department is investigating the assault of an umpire at a softball game Tuesday night that was captured on video.
+COLUMBUS, Ohio (WCMH) – The Columbus Recreation and Parks Department is investigating the assault of an umpire at a softball game that was captured on video.

 It was before an adult softball game that a verbal altercation began to brew.
 The video shows a participant with a yellow jersey exchanging words with the umpire.
 Things turned physical when the umpire said the player was being thrown out of the game.